 The Bluetooth wireless interface solution solves these problems and has been approved by the FCC and other regulating authorities around the world.
 The PC can run dedicated software supplied with the Bluetooth wireless interface.

 The Bluetooth wireless interface is powered by a rechargeable battery which powers it and the sensor.
-Battery life is typically 20 hours with a pyroelectric head and 40 hours with a thermal sensor.
+Battery life is typically 20 hours with a pyroelectric sensor and 40 hours with a thermal sensor.

 PC Software Options for Power/Energy Measurement